cert-manager/website/content/en/docs/usage/gateway.md

 {{% pageinfo color="info" %}}

-📌  This feature requires to pass a feature flag to the cert-manager controller and the installation of the Gateway API CRDs.
+📌  This feature requires the installation of the Gateway API CRDs and passing a feature flag to the cert-manager controller.

 To install the Gateway API CRDs, run the following command: